-For 40 years, Arctic Foundations, Inc. has provided its customers and teaming partners rapid, well-conceived solutions to geotechnical problems through the application of their proprietary ground freezing technology.
+For over 40 years, Arctic Foundations, Inc. has provided its customers and teaming partners rapid, well-conceived solutions to geotechnical problems through the application of their proprietary ground freezing technology.

 The company analyzes, designs, manufactures, installs, and operates heat transfer and ground freezing systems that enhance the engineering characteristics of soil and rock.
 Strengthening soils, controlling water, and immobilizing water borne hazardous contaminants are typical benefits to end-users.
 AFI systems are designed for the long-term and may well outlast the structures they are supporting or protecting.

-An exemplary understanding of the interrelationship of diverse engineering disciplines, and many years of development and operational experience allows AFI to offer its clients superior systems with lower life-cycle costs than its competitors.
+An exemplary understanding of the interrelationship of diverse engineering disciplines and many years of development and operational experience allows AFI to offer its clients superior systems with lower life-cycle costs than its competitors.

 Climatic changes and surface damage due to development have caused thawing and degradation of this frozen ground.
 Repeated thawing and freezing causes heaving, sloughing, and creeping.
 It can destroy foundations in a matter of seasons.